 Do you know under what animal year you were born?
-Be careful when born in mid-January to mid-February; your year may not be on the animal shown on regular charts.
+When born in mid-January to mid-February, it may not be on the animal shown on regular charts.
 You may fall in the previous year.
+See the following to learn what sign you fall under… http://lynncoins.com/chinese_new_year.htm.
+In 2025, it begins on 29 January, The Year of the Wood Snake, Year 4723.

 1. Pay off all debts by the end of the year.
 Starting weeks and perhaps months ahead, save money to begin the New Year without debt and with something in the bank to pay for the celebration to come.

 5. Invite the entire family over on New Year’s Eve.
-Use this time to renew your love for one another and share the transition between the old year and New Year.
+Use this special time to renew your love for one another and share the transition between the old year and New Year.

-7. Honor and remember ancestors.
-Display photos of deceased family members and loved ones.
+7. Honor and remember ancestors—display photos of deceased family members and loved ones.
 Over the New Year, create an altar with food, fruits, and burning incense to fill your home with well-being.

 9. Visit family and friends.
-As the first day of the New Year is spent with your immediate family, the second day of the New Year is often spent inviting good friends and special guests over.
-The modern tradition is the third day is to celebrate with teachers and business associates.
+As the first day of the New Year is spent with your immediate family, the second day is often spent inviting good friends and special guests.
+The third day in the modern tradition is celebrating with teachers and business associates.

 10. Pay significant attention to your actions.
 Acknowledge the first time you perform everyday tasks in the New Year.
 Do not show anger at anyone during the first three days of the New Year.
-It is especially improper to tell a lie, raise your voice, use indecent language, or break anything on the first day of the New Year.
+It is incredibly improper to tell a lie, raise your voice, use indecent language, or break anything on the first day of the New Year.

 BONUS TIPS: